Poleglass: Transport

 The West Belfast Taxi Association, which provides a hackney carriage "taxibus" service to the outlying estates beyond the Falls Road, also connects the city centre with Poleglass.

+Politics

+Poleglass is part of the Collin District Electoral Area.
+Poleglass, like most of West Belfast, overwhelmingly votes for nationalist parties like Sinn Fein and the SDLP.
+Since 2014, Poleglass has had a Sinn Fein councillor as their representative.
+Cllr Magennis led from 2014 till 2022 after being elected twice, he was later co-opted by Cllr McCann who is pushing to be elected for the first time in the 2023 Northern Ireland Local Elections.

 Adjacent areas

 Poleglass is bordered on the east by the Stewartstown Road, which originates in the Andersonstown area of west Belfast.
 There are two main areas of housing on this road apart from Poleglass i.e. Twinbrook and Lagmore.
 Notable residents of Twinbrook have included Bobby Sands who led an IRA active service unit on the estate from his parents' Laburnum Way home before his imprisonment prior to his death on hunger strike.
 Twinbrook has also long been home to several Irish Traveller families.
 Like Poleglass, Twinbrook gives its name to an electoral ward in the Dunmurry Cross area of Lisburn City Council.

 The Lagmore housing estate lies to the south of Poleglass, in the Derriaghy area of Lisburn.
 Lagmore is a more recent development than Poleglass or Twinbrook and indeed as of 2012 houses are still being built on the estate.
 Its Catholic church, Christ the Redeemer, was only created as a breakaway parish from St Luke's Twinbrook in 1997 whilst the local primary school of the same name dates to only 1999.